markusfleck/PARENT_GPU/README.md

   "bin".
 For compilation, the "Makefile" in the top directory is processed by "run.sh", so this is where you might want to start troubleshooting (or maybe fine tuning).
 Note that the Makefile supports compiling for a CUDA capability higher than
   6.1 by issuing ```make CUDA_ARCH={cuda_capability_without_dot}```.

+## 1.2) Troubleshooting
+### 1.2.1) Fixing "fatal error: gromacs/fileio/xtcio.h: No such file or directory"
+You need to have a libgromacs version <= 2018.8 installed.
+Newer versions do not include the functions declared in xtcio.h, which is used for reading the GROMACS trajectory .xtc files.
+Ubuntu 18.04 and Linux mint 19.3 feature the libgromacs-dev package version 2018.1-1, so

+    sudo apt install libgromacs-dev

+is sufficient here.
+Older versions should probably work as well.
+If your operating system is Ubuntu >=20/Linux Mint >=20 or another GNU/Linux distribution, applying the following steps analogously should do the trick:

+    mkdir -p ~/programs/gromacs-2018.8_build/
+    cd ~/programs/gromacs-2018.8_build/
+    wget ftp://ftp.gromacs.org/pub/gromacs/gromacs-2018.8.tar.gz
+    tar xvfz gromacs-2018.8.tar.gz
+    mkdir -p gromacs-2018.8/build
+    cd gromacs-2018.8/build

+If you have a gcc version < 4.8.1 or >=9, install e. g. gcc-8 and use it for compilation.
+On Ubuntu/Linux Mint/Debian and relatives issue:

+    sudo apt install gcc-8
+    export CC=`which gcc-8`

+Continue with (you can try to speed up the compilation by using multiple cores: use e. g. make -j4 on a quad core machine):

+    cmake .. -DGMX_BUILD_OWN_FFTW=ON -DREGRESSIONTEST_DOWNLOAD=ON -DCMAKE_INSTALL_PREFIX=~/programs/gromacs-2018.8
+    make
+    make check
+    make install

+Last but not least, you need to set environment variables.
+On Ubuntu/Linux Mint/Debian and relatives, this is done by:

+    export CPLUS_INCLUDE_PATH=~/programs/gromacs-2018.8/include:$CPLUS_INCLUDE_PATH
+    export LIBRARY_PATH=~/programs/gromacs-2018.8/lib:$LIBRARY_PATH
+    export LD_LIBRARY_PATH=~/programs/gromacs-2018.8/lib:$LD_LIBRARY_PATH

+You might consider adding the above three lines to your ~/.bashrc file.
+Note, however, that setting these environment variables might interfere with another GROMACS installation you might have.
+In this case, comment the lines in your .bashrc and use a fresh shell before using GROMACS again.

 #  2) RUNNING YOUR OWN TRAJECTORIES